-RESOLVED -

-- That Councillor Furneaux be added to the attendance list for the Audit and Governance Committee meeting that was held on 22nd April 2021. - 2) That the minutes of the Audit and Governance Committee meeting held on 22nd April 2021 be agreed as an accurate record.
+RESOLVED -That the minutes of the Audit and Governance Committee meeting held on 22nd April 2021 be agreed as an accurate record, subject to the addition of Councillor Furneaux to the attendance list.

-AC.4 TRACKING OF RECOMMENDATIONS
+AC.5 TRACKING OF RECOMMENDATIONS

 The committee received a report from the Executive Director for Environment, Economy and Resources tracking the recommendations of the Audit and Governance Committee.